 Finances and project completion: Seed Money Grant awards are $1,000.
 All concert programs and all publicity must acknowledge support from New York Women Composers, Inc. Any financial proceeds from the concert go directly to the organizers, not to New York Women Composers.
 The selected composers will not be asked to pay any money to the organizers for the performance of their works.
 New York Women Composers is not responsible for any additional monies needed to complete the projects.
 A concert program should be shared with NYWC after the concert has taken place, as well as any photos, videos, or musical recordings from the concert.
 The grant recipients will be asked to fill out a short “Concert Performance Details” form and write a brief testimonial about their grant experience, after which the payment will be provided.

-Application deadline and procedures: 2023 Receipt Deadline for grant applications is Friday, May 26, 2023.
+Application deadline and procedures: 2024 Receipt Deadline for grant applications will be announced in Spring 2024.
 The applicant should submit a brief outline of their proposed project, along with professional biographical and promotional materials, including a headshot, and a sample sound recording.
 We require electronic submissions so that all of the jury has immediate access.
 Applications will be judged by the following criteria:

 1) Project visibility